 - Heart conditions (such as arrhythmia, heart disease, or electrolyte imbalance)

-Possible underlying health problems due to heart palpitations
+Possible health problems due to heart palpitations

 - Heart disease or abnormal heart valve, such as mitral valve prolapse

 - Abnormal levels of potassium in the blood

 - Reaction to medicines including those used to treat asthma, high blood pressure, or heart problems

 - Low level of oxygen in the blood